CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 ability to detect and mitigate security risks, reduce the likelihood of supply chain attacks, and increase the overall reliability and quality of their software products.

-Furthermore, regulatory compliance requirements, such as those related to data privacy, data protection, and intellectual property, often mandate the use of provenance tracking to ensure compliance with legal and ethical standards.
+Furthermore, regulatory compliance requirements (such as those related to data privacy, data protection, and intellectual property) often mandate the use of provenance tracking to ensure compliance with legal and ethical standards.

 CycloneDX supports provenance via four distinct fields: `author`, `publisher`, `supplier`, and `manufacturer`.
 In addition, components that are modified from the original can be described along with the complete authorship, including commits